Top Reasons You Need to Visit Grodno This Year: Best Things to Do

 Grodno Regional Drama Theater

-An interesting fact: people nicknamed them “Kasia” and “Basia”.
+Interesting fact: people nicknamed them “Kasia” and “Basia”.
 There are several versions, where the names came from: in the first tower worked accountant Kasia, and in the second one, manager Basia.
+(Photo from votezde.org)

 Nature and city parks in Grodno